Tanmay-901/test-case-generator/README.md

 # Test-case-generator
 #### Generate test cases for Competitive Coding.

+### Pre-Requisites:
+- Supports only python 3.2 and above.
+- Tkinter must be installed.

 ### Instructions:
 * Fork and Star this repo so that it may reach to more people to use.
 * Download Zip file [here](https://github.com/Tanmay-901/test-case-generator/raw/master/test_case.zip) and then extract